bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 This repository has the code of the SDK used to develop a BigBlueButton plugin.

 Mind that we have a different branch for each version of the SDK.
-This happens so we garantee that everything merged on one of the branches is compatible with the CORE in its correspondent version.
+This happens so we guarantee that everything merged on one of the branches is compatible with the CORE in its correspondent version.
 As for now, see a correspondence of branches, SDK versions and BBB core version.

 | Repository Branch | Plugin-SDK Version | BigBlueButton Core Version |
 |------------------|--------------------|----------------------------|